trungdq88/insurance-card/README.md

 Below are disadvantages of current situation:

-- Forget insurance’s expired date: Vehicle owners usually keeps their insurance certificate in wallet or somewhere on their vehicle.
+- **Forget insurance’s expired date**: Vehicle owners usually keeps their insurance certificate in wallet or somewhere on their vehicle.
 However, except in cases of necessity, people are not often check their insurance so they could forget its expired date.
 An expired insurance is not good while it be revealed by traffic officers and could get worse in case of traffic accident.
-- Hard for traffic officers to check and verify insurance: Traffic officers must read insurance certificate to check and verify vehicle owner’s information.
+- **Hard for traffic officers to check and verify insurance**: Traffic officers must read insurance certificate to check and verify vehicle owner’s information.
 It can be difficult and hinder their work in some cases as at dark or handwriting illegible on insurance certificate.
-- No mechanism to renew old contract:customers have to handy register new contract when the old one is expired, this is inconvenient for customers.
+- **No mechanism to renew old contract**: customers have to handy register new contract when the old one is expired, this is inconvenient for customers.
-- Insurance certificate made of paper: It could be torn, wet, smudged and especially is counterfeited.
+- **Insurance certificate made of paper**: It could be torn, wet, smudged and especially is counterfeited.
-- Claim/compensation process is ineffective between customer and insurance company.
+- **Claim/compensation process is ineffective** between customer and insurance company.
-- Difficult to track and manage number of traffic violations and collisions: In current scenario, insurance companies almost impossible knows vehicle owner’s history to adjust their insurance policy.
+- **Difficult to track and manage number of traffic violations and collisions**: In current scenario, insurance companies almost impossible knows vehicle owner’s history to adjust their insurance policy.

 According to Vietnam’s laws, motor vehicle owners must have insurance contract with fixed term and fixed fee for each type of vehicle.